2 watermelons pickled in pesola

 A delicious way to pickle watermelon: "Pesora (Pechora) Pickling"

-"How can we get rid of the characteristic green smell of watermelon and make it still taste delicious?"
+"How can we eliminate the grassy taste unique to watermelon and make it delicious?"

-After much trial and error, they discovered the solution: a method for making "pesora (pechora) pickles," a traditional pickle from their hometown of Yamagata.
+After much trial and error, the method they discovered was the traditional pickling method of "pesora (pechora) pickles" from their hometown of Yamagata.

 Maintain your youthfulness!
 Packed with the super amino acid "citrulline"!